 One of the main benefits of data enrichment is the significant cost savings it can bring to an organization.
 On average, companies spend upwards of $650,000 every year to manage a single petabyte of data.
 However, only a small portion of this data is used effectively.

-Data enrichment makes it easy for companies to purge data they’re not using.
+Data enrichment makes it easy for companies to purge raw data they’re not using.
 This not only streamlines operations but mitigates data management costs and protects the bottom line.

 Robust data management also improves customer relationships.
 It allows for better-targeted marketing and identifies more lucrative business opportunities.
 Improved data accuracy demonstrates to customers that a business understands them, building trust and improving communication strategies.

 Improved data accuracy also identifies customer segments that need attention.
 Enriched data allows businesses to nurture ailing customer relationships, driving sales and boosting revenues.
-It makes it easier for businesses to tailor marketing strategies by using segmented data to produce bespoke campaigns for individual customers or specific demographics.
+It makes it easier for businesses to tailor marketing strategies by using segmented data to produce bespoke marketing campaigns for individual customers or specific demographics.

 What’s more, it helps companies avoid wasting resources on outdated contract lists.
 When the bottom line is at risk, there’s no room for waste.
-Quality data delivers accurate and up-to-date contact lists for maximum sales efficiency and a better ROI.
+Quality data delivers accurate and up-to-date contact lists for maximum sales and marketing teams efficiency and a better ROI.
 Plus, cross-selling and upselling opportunities can be quickly identified.

 It’s also vital for data cleansing.
 Even a small amount of redundant data costs money to manage.
 This not only leads to revenue loss, but also creates strangled resources that are redirected away from active customers.
 Ultimately, this leads to a damaged reputation and losing customers to competitors.